 - UKCISA – UK Council for International Student Affairs

-UKCISA is an excellent source of information for international students and their web pages are often referred to in Student Immigration Adviser's StudyNet pages.
+UKCISA is an excellent source of information for international students.
 Their student advice line is open Monday – Friday 1pm - 4pm 020 7788 9214

 If you do need to speak to a lawyer about immigration matters then first make sure that they are immigration specialists regulated by the Law Society.